Give user possibility to change white balance relatively

 #1 Updated by Roman Lebedev about 3 years ago

 - % Done changed from 0 to 20

 Do note that we store white balance as multipliers.

 The displayed Kelvin temperature is not representable (as in, across different software), and is only useful for information.

 That being said, i i'm not entirely convinced that this could/should be done.

-#2 Updated by Mariusz Jaskółka over 1 year ago
+#2 Updated by Mariusz Jaskółka about 3 years ago

 From user point of view:

 Maybe this is my opinion but i think it is pointless to set the same white balance to all photos in collection.
 On the other hand it would be helpfull to make all photos warmer/colder approximetly by the same relative value (na matter which units is being used).

 My use-case from today: all collection from the party in room with old-school bulb & all the photos was "too yellow" as my camera was working in auto-white-balance mode.
 I had to move "temperature" slider left about 500K manually for every single photo.